WSFL-TV: Tribune era

-On August 26, 2008, WTVJ and WSFL agreed to terminate their news share agreement, most likely due to WTVJ's planned acquisition by Post-Newsweek Stations (then-owner of ABC affiliate WPLG, channel 10), which was later aborted due to financial issues and lack of FCC approval; the final broadcast of the 10:00 p.m. newscast aired on August 31.
-WSFL later began to produce a weekday morning news program, which aired for four hours from 5:00 to 9:00 a.m., on April 13, 2009; the program was broadcast out of the Sun-Sentinel's former auditorium on the first floor of the Sun-Sentinel Building on Las Olas in Fort Lauderdale.
-The Morning Show was canceled on August 4, 2010 due to low ratings.
+On August 26, 2008, WTVJ and WSFL agreed to terminate their news share agreement, most likely due to WTVJ's planned acquisition by Post-Newsweek Stations (then-owner of ABC affiliate WPLG, channel 10), which was later aborted due to financial issues and lack of FCC approval; the final broadcast of the 10 p.m. newscast aired on August 31.
+WSFL later began to produce a weekday morning news program, which aired for four hours from 5 to 9 a.m., on April 13, 2009; the program was broadcast out of the Sun-Sentinel's former auditorium on the first floor of the Sun-Sentinel Building on Las Olas in Fort Lauderdale.
+The Morning Show was canceled on August 4, 2010, due to low ratings.
 The station continues to produce the public affairs program South Florida Voices, on Sunday mornings at 6 a.m., which is hosted by Deborah Ally; this program was relaunched with a new host and under a new title in September 2010.
 WSFL also began producing nightly news updates in mid-August 2010, which air five times a day.
 WSFL also produces local news inserts that appear during its broadcast of EyeOpener (which is produced by Dallas sister station KDAF) on weekday mornings.

 On September 28, 2015, WSFL-TV became the third station to launch the Tribune-developed news format, NewsFix, launching a half-hour prime time newscast, NewsFix SFL at 10:00.
 The format de-emphasizes the traditional use of anchors and reporters, in favor of using footage featuring those involved and continuity provided by a narrator to help illustrate the story.
 As of September 2018, NewsFix SFL no longer airs on the station.

 Scripps era

 On November 14, 2019, Scripps announced that they would bring local news back to WSFL, originally starting in spring 2020.
 However, due in part to the COVID-19 pandemic, the newscast debut did not occur.
 On March 10, 2021, it was announced that WPLG (now owned by BH Media) would produce 7–9 a.m. and 10 p.m. newscasts for WSFL, which began on June 1.

+On May 6, 2024, the station replaced the WPLG-produced morning newscast with Morning Rush from Scripps News from 8 to 9:30 a.m.
+The news share agreement ended on August 1, 2025, after WPLG became an independent station.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WSFL-TV ended programming on its analog signal, on UHF channel 39, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 19.
-Through the use of PSIP, digital television receivers display station's virtual channel as its former UHF analog channel 39.
+WSFL-TV ended regular programming on its analog signal, over UHF channel 39, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 19, using virtual channel 39.